Frequently Asked Questions (FAQs)

 Will there be an orientation held for new students?

 Yes, and we would love for you to participate!
-The Graduate School provides an asynchronous online orientation for all new students.
+The Graduate School provides an in-person orientation in late August, as well as an asynchronous online option for all new students entering in the fall term.
 Your program may also host a program-specific orientation in addition to the Graduate School's general orientation.
+Incoming students in the spring term will have an asynchronous online orientation option.

 A mandatory orientation for international students is held each fall and spring term through the Office of International Education.